-"Now the park is more accessible and more beautiful than it ever was before.
-I was excited to bring my boys-ages 13 and 15-back to the same park where my parents had brought me.
+Four decades later, Krzyston is part of a team of people who have helped to change this.
+Today, he is a Member of Council with the Town of Delhi and a member of boys-ages 13 and 15-back to the same park where my parents had brought me.
 When we entered, they were amazed that they had never seen this hidden gem that is right up the road.
 My youngest looked around and said it felt like we were in a National Park.
-We will be returning often." said Krzyston.
+We will be returning often."